Mr0grog/editorconfig-textmate/README.md

 Download it now at: http://robbrackett.com/editorconfig-textmate/editorconfig-textmate-0.2.2.tar.gz

-Works in both TextMate and TextMate 2 Alpha (as of build 9359).
+Works in both TextMate and TextMate 2 Alpha (as of build 9487, October 8th, 2013).

 Feature Support